Shopify Terms & Conditions: Legal Risk Analysis and Enforceability Improvements

 Added

 Shopify may reject your application for an Account, or cancel an existing Account, for any reasoncause, at our sole discretionincluding but not limited to material breach of these Terms of Service, violation of applicable law, or fraudulent activity.
-Where feasible, Shopify will provide reasonable notice prior to termination, except in cases of urgent risk or legal requirement.
+Shopify will provide written notice of termination and, where practicable, an opportunity to cure any breach within 14 days.

 Legal Explanation